broussardjojo/labrynth/Maze/Readme.md

 ### __init__.py
 Python required file which labels the directory as a Python package, to help with relative imports

+### observer.py
+Contains the source code for the Observer class which creates a visual representation of the game

 ### referee.py
 Contains the source code for our Referee model

+### refereeSerializer.py
+Contains the code to run xgames

+### refereeWithObserverSerializer.py
+Contains the code to run xgames-with-observer

 ### test_referee.py
 Contains unit tests for our Referee model